Te Pae – Christchurch Convention and Exhibition Centre

 In 2011, Christchurch experienced a 6.3 magnitude earthquake, which caused widespread damage to buildings and infrastructure across the city.
 Following this the Canterbury Earthquake Recovery Authority and local government prepared the 2012 Christchurch Central Recovery Plan to rebuild the city and bring people back to the area.
 The Christchurch Convention Centre Precinct is one of 17 “anchor” projects initiated as a part of this plan.

-“The shape of the building combined with the seismic movement requirements creates a number of challenging interfaces.
-Inhabit provided detailed design documentation of the vertical façade, engineer calculations, local certification, site inspections and oversaw seismic testing of the façade in China.”
+Inhabit provided detailed design documentation of the vertical façade, engineer calculations, local certification, site inspections and oversaw seismic testing of the façade in China.

 The distinctive façade wraps and flows around the building, made up of 43,000 herringbone, fibre cement tiles which are individually placed on 1604 panels supported by a complex curved steel structure.
 There are five varied tones of grey and different surface textures in the façade composition.

-ScopeFAÇADE CONSULTING + FAÇADE ENGINEERING + LOGISTICS + DESIGN DOCUMENTATION
+ScopeFAÇADE CONSULTING + FAÇADE ENGINEERING + PROCUREMENT CONSULTING + DESIGN DOCUMENTATION